AbeelLab/hat/README.md

                         Assembly of the haplotype sequences
 ```

-The -ha option requires minimap2, bwa, miniasm and Pilon.
+The -ha option requires minimap2, bwa, miniasm, seqkit and Pilon.
 Currently, HAT looks in the PATH to find these tools.
+In addition, -ha option needs long reads fasta file and short reads fastq file.

 # Example